chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/variables/index.md

 ### Definition and Purpose

-**Template Variables**, are used within a GraFx Studio templates to store variable content.
+**Template Variables**, are used within a GraFx Studio template to store variable content.
 They allow end users to customize and change elements like text and images in a predefined template.
 These variables make templates flexible and adaptable to different needs and scenarios.

 ### Example Use-Cases